tush47/tournamentcalender/README.md

   - No backend or database server required.
 - **Data Storage:**
   - `tournaments.json` contains all tournament records in a flat array.
+  - Each record now includes a `SportKey` field (a normalized, lowercase, no-space version of the sport name) to ensure robust and future-proof filtering logic in the UI.
   - Acts as a sample DB for the assignment.

 ### Output Format (JSON fields)
 - Tournament Name
 - Sport
+- SportKey (for filtering)
 - Level
 - Start Date
 - End Date